Council of Representatives of Iraq: The transitional period

-The Constitution of 2005
+Constitution of 2005 and elections

-Under the permanent constitution approved on October 15, 2005, legislative authority is vested in two bodies, the Council of Representatives and the Council of Union.
+Under the permanent constitution approved on October 15, 2005, legislative authority is vested in two bodies, the Council of Representatives and the Federation Council, while the latter is to be established by the former.

+Council of Representatives

 The Council of Representatives consists of 325 members elected for four years, with two sessions in each annual term.
 The Council passes federal laws, oversees the executive, ratifies treaties, and approves nominations of specified officials.
 It elects the president of the republic, who selects a prime minister from the majority coalition in the Council.
 (During an initial period, a three-member Presidential Council elected by the Council of Representatives will carry out the duties of the president of the republic.)

-Elections for the Council of Representatives were held on December 15, 2005.
+Elections were held on December 15, 2005 for the Council of Representatives.
 The Council first met on March 16, 2006, exactly one year after the first meeting of the transitional assembly.

-The Council of Representatives of Iraq has the same name in Arabic (مجلس النواب, Majlis an-Nuwwab) as the lower legislative houses of Bahrain, Morocco, Jordan, and Yemen, and as the unicameral legislatures of Lebanon and Tunisia.
-However, a number of different English terms are used to refer to these bodies.
+Federation Council

-The Council of Union, or Federation Council (Majlis al-Ittihad), will consist of representatives from Iraq's regions and governorates.
+The Federation Council (or Council of Federation/Union) will consist of representatives from Iraq's regions and governorates.
 Its precise composition and responsibilities are not defined in the constitution and will be determined by the Council of Representatives.
 As of 2021, no concrete steps have been made towards establishing the proposed upper house.